pg-spot-ops/pg-spot-operator/README.md

 * The user:
-  - Specifies a few key parameters like region (required), and optionally some minimum hardware specs - CPU, RAM, target instance families / generations, or a list of suitable instance types explicitly and for local storage also the min. storage size, and maybe also the Postgres version (defaults to latest stable) and some addon extensions.
+  - Specifies a few key parameters like region (required), and optionally some minimum hardware specs - CPU, RAM, target instance families / generations, or a list of suitable instance types explicitly and for local storage also the min. storage size, and maybe also the Postgres version (v15+ supported, defaults to latest stable) and some addon extensions.
 User input can come in 3 forms:
     - CLI/Env parameters a la `--region`, `--instance-name`, `--ram-min`, `--assign-public-ip`.
 Note that in CLI mode not all features can be configured and some common choices are made for the user
     - A YAML manifest as literal text via `--manifest`/`PGSO_MANIFEST`